harizonelopez/Roomly/README.md

 ### Prerequisites

-- Python 3.7+ installed on your system
+- Python 3.12.3 --> installed on your system
-- pip (Python package manager)
+- pip

 ### Setup Instructions